-Plus500 and City Index are leading brokerage firms in 2021 with impressive trading experiences.
+Plus500 and City Index are leading brokerage firms with impressive trading experiences.
 Plus500 has a transparent fee structure and funding process.
 It has top-tier licenses from the MAS, ASIC, and FCA.
 We recommend it for experienced traders because it has limited learning tools.

 |Broker Name||Plus500||City Index|